Thank you for downloading.

 - Carrying a shawl or light jacket will be helpful in air-conditioned buildings or vehicles

 Historically, finding a teaching position in Thailand was relatively easy.
 In recent years, however, the government has focused its attention on this sector, dedicating a large financial portion to teacher training and creating a new trend of higher requirements for teachers of English from outside of Thailand.
-Generally speaking, a Bachelor's Degree with the Oxford Seminars TESOL/TESL/TEFL certificate is required.
+Generally speaking, a College Diploma or a Bachelor's Degree with the Oxford Seminars TESOL/TESL/TEFL certificate is required; however, there are some exceptions to this rule.
+Finding jobs without a degree is most easily done in person or with location flexibility.

 ESL teachers interested in Thailand can apply for a few different visas, the most common one being the Non-Immigrant B Visa.